 Serious Risks: Liver Damage

-In March of 2003, the consumer group Public Citizen petitioned the FDA to ban Serzone from the U.S. market, based on the number of liver toxicity deaths purportedly related to the anti-depressant.
+In March 2003, the consumer group Public Citizen petitioned the FDA to ban Serzone from the U.S. market.
+The group cited the number of liver toxicity deaths purportedly related to the antidepressant.

 Serious Risks: Increased Depression and Suicidal Impulses

 Antidepressant medications, including Serzone, came under scrutiny from the FDA.
 Studies and clinical trials have found that antidepressants can increase depression severity.
 It can also cause suicidal impulses in some patients.

 In 2004, the FDA instructed manufacturers to include a "boxed warning" on the labels of antidepressant drugs.
 This boxed warning informs patients about the risk of suicidal behavior in children and adolescents.